Quality in aged care

 More information on the assessment and monitoring processes is on the Commission’s website.

 What are quality indicators?

 The National Aged Care Mandatory Quality Indicator Program is for government-funded residential aged care services.

-From 1 July 2019, all government-funded residential aged care providers must report to the Department of Health on 3 quality indicators:
+From 1 July 2019, all Australian Government-funded residential aged care providers must report to the Department of Health on 3 quality indicators:

 - pressure injuries